AlexMercedCoder/react-fully-loaded/readme.md

 - Several Utility Components available out of utility.js, feel free to customize them for your own use.
 - custom hooks (useFetch and useAdjuster) included in the customHooks file

-Make sure to remove the git repository

-`sudo rm -r .git` from the root folder

 Otherwise...

 `npm run dev` to run dev server